VOLUNTEER with us at sanctuary at sho

 • Ensure safety, health and well-being of ducks at all times

-• Clean indoor and outdoor facilities (mucking pens will be the most significant duty each day)
+• Clean indoor and outdoor facilities (mucking pens will be the most significant duty)

 • Feed/water ducks that are kept inside barn and allowed outside for the day